shankar1729/beast-echem/workshops/2022/setup/setup.md

 ## Access Cori with Jupyter Lab

-To access Cori, please enter the following URL into your favorite browser: https://jupyter.nersc.gov/
+To access Cori, please visit [https://jupyter.nersc.gov/] and enter your training account username and password.

-and enter your training account username and password.
-Once you have logged in, you should see JupyterHub in the top left corner with options to start kernels on Perlmutter or Cori on CPUs and GPUs.
+Once logged in, you should see JupyterHub in the top left corner with options to start kernels on Perlmutter or Cori on CPUs and GPUs.

 ![Cori Jupyter log-in page](cori-jupyter-login.png)